jefferyfry/reproducible-build/README.md

 # Maven Reproducible Builds
 For reproducible builds maven-jar-plugin, maven-source-plugin and maven-assembly-plugin to version 3.2.0 minimum and [additional pom.xml configuration](https://maven.apache.org/guides/mini/guide-reproducible-builds.html) is required.

+**NOTE: This method does not produce a reproducible build with a consistent checksum with the commons-logging project.**

 pom.xml
 ```
 <properties>